-Update on my plan to purchase 100 homes 2014
+Update on my plan 2014

 I have already changed focus slightly in 2014 to fix and flipping over buying long-term rentals.
 I have done this for two reasons:

-1. There have been more fix and flip opportunities than rental opportunities in my market.
+- There have been more fix and flip opportunities than rental opportunities in my market.

-2. The money from flipping will help me buy more rentals; rentals take a great deal of cash.
+- The money from flipping will help me buy more rentals; rentals take a great deal of cash.

 It seemed crazy to think I could increase my income enough to buy this many properties when I first made this goal in 2013.
 However now that it is late 2014, I can easily see myself making more than enough money to buy 100 rental properties and have plenty of money left over to do other fun activities.
 At some point, I may decide it is better to buy larger multifamily buildings than single-family homes, but for now, I see more opportunity in the single-family market in my area than multifamily.
-If you want help with your investing, you may want to consider the Complete Blueprint to Successful Real Estate Investing.

-Update on my plan to purchase 100 rentals 2016
+Update on my plan 2016

 The market has gotten even crazier in Colorado.
 Houses I was buying for $100,000 are now at least $160,000 or more.
 The rents have not increased nearly as much as house values have increased.
 It is very hard to find rentals and I have stopped buying them in Colorado.
 I have started to look at other states including Florida for a new market.

 I also stopped paying off my mortgages early.
 I decided my money was better used to buy as many homes as I could.
 It has paid off buying 16 rentals in the last five years since our market has gone up so much.
 I have invested about $300,000 in buying my houses and my equity is close to $1.5 million.
 I have even decided to sell some of my rentals and re-invest that capital into more properties in another market.
-You can read all about that here.

 I wrote this goal out in 2013 and updated it in 2014, and it is now 2016.
-I think goals are vitally important to achieve what you want in life.
+I think goals are vitally important to achieving what you want in life.
 Will I reach this goal?
 I do not know.
 If I don’t reach it, will I be a failure?
 No!
 I am already way ahead of where I would have been without this goal.
 That is the point of goals, to motivate you to go farther than you think you can.

-Update on my plan to purchase 100 rentals 2018
+Update on my plan 2018

 Right now it is the middle of 2018 and I have not come close to where I should be with my goal.
 Am I disappointed?
 No. Many things have happened that are out of my control; good and bad.
 The biggest challenge I have faced is the housing market in Colorado.
 Prices have almost tripled since I made this goal.
 Some of the rentals I bought for less than $100,000 7 years ago are worth close to or more than $300,000 today.
 I can no longer cash flow on residential rental properties in my market.
 I have thought about buying rentals in Florida, but in the end, decided to buy commercial properties here.
 I even bought a 68,000 square foot strip mall this year.
 I am buying rentals worth a lot of money, but not as many as my plan called for.
 Sometimes we have to change our plans based on changes in our lives or markets.
-You can see all of my rentals here.

 I have also focussed more on flips because I can make money with those in my market.
 I flipped 26 houses last year!